quaadgras/graphics.gd/Readme.md

 with any questions, comments or feedback you may have.
 Show us what you're building!

-The API surface of the [Godot Engine] is huge, not everything has been translated to Go optimally, the best thing you can do is to [report] anything that seems 'off' this way you can reduce the likelihood of being affected by any breaking changes in the future.
+The API surface of the [Godot Engine] is huge, not everything has been translated to Go optimally, the best thing you can do is to [report] anything that seems 'off', this way you can reduce the likelihood of being affected by any breaking changes in the future.

 *Sponsors receive priority support!* Secure the development of `graphics.gd` and prioritise